smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Fixed map bounds and center synchrojnisation issues.
 Map setup is now occuring in the correct order;
 * Improvements to TopoJSONGridLayer.js error handling;
-* No leaks if pouchDB is enabled, map sync errors; is disabled still leaks!
+* Leaks if pouchDB is/is not enabled, map sync errors; if disabled still leaks!
-* Fixed memory leak;
+* Probed memory leak: not caused by sync;
 * Document update conflict issue with PouchDB, requires handlers
   ```
 	  07:33:43.110 [http-nio-8080-exec-7] ERROR rifGenericLibrary.util.FrontEndLogger :